-In my last post, I explained the basic architecture of our cloud-scale ML as well as the key benefits this type of architecture provides when compared to locally hosted machine learning.
-Now I'll focus on ExtraHop Reveal(x) specifically, so you can see how our industry-leading network detection & response (NDR) product empowers hybrid security teams through advanced ML technologies.
+In a previous post, I explained the basic architecture of our cloud-scale machine learning (ML) as well as the key benefits this type of architecture provides when compared to locally-hosted ML.
+This blog post will focus on ExtraHop Reveal(x) specifically, so you can see how our industry-leading network detection and response (NDR) product empowers security teams through advanced ML technologies.

 Reveal(x) leverages cloud-scale ML architecture to deliver best-in-class scalability and threat detection.
-ExtraHop has invested heavily in machine learning and combined our years of experience in threat research, network analytics and data science to build best-in-class ML technology into the core of Reveal(x).
-It incorporates a collection of sophisticated and patented ML components, designed to extract insights, detect threats, and gather context in order to deliver automated and accurate analysis for modern security teams.
+ExtraHop has invested heavily in machine learning and combined our years of experience in threat research, network analytics, and data science to build best-in-class ML technology into the core of Reveal(x).

 Perception: Observing and Inferring Context

-The first function category is Perception, which contains a suite of ML components focused on understanding each customer's unique environment.
-With over a decade of experience in analyzing network data, we at ExtraHop know that each customer's environment is different and each customer has its own unique IT and security policies and practises.
-In order to produce the best analytical results specific to each customer, we built a suite of ML components to automatically infer customer-specific contextual information, such as peer groups, security policies and device and user roles, based on observed unique behaviors of every entity on the network.
+The first subsystem is Perception, which contains a suite of ML components focused on understanding each customer's unique environment.
+With over a decade of experience in analyzing network data, we at ExtraHop know that each customer's environment is different and each customer has its own unique IT and security policies and practices.
+In order to produce the best analytical results specific to each customer, we built multiple components to automatically infer customer-specific contextual information, such as peer groups, security policies and device and user roles, based on observed unique behaviors of every entity on the network.

-These contextual pieces of information are later ingested by other ML components to improve accuracy and reduce noise.
-Some of the ML components in the Perception category are:
+These contextual pieces of information are later ingested by other components to improve accuracy and reduce noise.
+Some of the components in the Perception subsystem are:

-- Asset/Device Importance Ranking: Analyze how different devices interact with each other on the network and identify devices that are more important to the business, such as file shares containing critical financial data, bastion hosts for administrators, and databases that back customer facing web apps.
+- Asset/Device Criticality Ranking: Analyze how different devices interact with each other on the network and identify devices that are more important to the business, such as file shares containing critical financial data, bastion hosts for administrators, and databases that back customer-facing web apps.

-- Behavioral Profile Inference: Infer the behavioral profile of different devices (such as, domain controller, mobile phones and file servers) based on observed communication patterns.
+- Behavioral Profile Inference: Infer behavioral profiles of different devices (such as domain controllers, mobile phones and file servers) based on observed communication patterns.

-- Privileged User Identification: Reveal(x) utilizes patented analytics on a variety of network protocols (such as LDAP, Kerberos, CIFS, etc) to track user behaviors across the network.
-This ML component continuously analyzes authentication and access patterns of different users, and identifies privileged users on the network, including IT admins, Domain Admins, and DB admins.
+- Privileged Entity Identification: Reveal(x) utilizes patented analytics on a variety of network protocols (such as LDAP, Kerberos, CIFS, etc.) to track user behaviors across the network.
+This ML component continuously analyzes authentication and access patterns of different users, and identifies privileged entities on the network, such as IT admins, Domain admins, and DB admins.

 Detection: Observing and Predicting Behavior in Context

-The second function category is Detection and it consists of a collection of ML components that build self-adapting predictive models for every single entity (device and user) on the network.
+The second and largest subsystem is Detection and it consists of a collection of components that build self-adapting predictive models for every single entity (device and user) on the network.
 We then feed the modeling and other metadata (such as knowledge inferred from the Perception ML components) into a large set of specialized detectors.
 The models are continuously updated, making sure they reflect the up-to-date behavior patterns.

 - Time-Series Analysis: Predict the expected behavior and volume of behavior based on historical observed behaviors.
 Due to the varied nature of different attacks, we have developed a suite of time-series analysis algorithms each optimized for a specific scenario and temporal granularity.